Spielwelt families (past and present) are invited to join us for the

 Spielwelt provides lantern sticks to its members.
 The children will be able to keep their lanterns, of course; or you can certainly fix up your own sticks and lights.
 We’d just like the Spielwelt sticks back, please, to reuse each year.

 There may be extra lanterns and sticks available on the night.
-Batteries may also be available for a small fee.
 Ask at the lantern station on the night!

 UPDATE: The Canberra weather forecast can be checked before-hand.
 In the case of wet weather, we may decide to cancel the event, in which case, we will post that information here.